almet/infra/README.rst

 We try to run all the services behind SSL.
 It's actually quite simple to enable SSL for a new domain.

-The first thing to do is to add you domain to the commands that are listed in ``letsencrypt/renew-certs.sh``.
-Then, you can run the new script.
+The first thing to do is to add you domain in a new file under ``letsencrypt/domain.tld.sh``.
+Then, you can run this script and after that, run the ``letsencrypt/install-certs.sh`` script.

 How to run a TOR hidden service
 ===============================

+XXX.